GTAmodding/gta3script-specs/SPECIFICATION.md

 If a parameter definition specifies an enumeration, the global string constants enumeration cannot be matched in the said parameter.

+### Entities

+An *entity* is an object of the execution environment.
+Each entity has an *entity type*, which defines its purposes.

+A parameter definition can have an associated entity type.

+An entity can be assigned to a variable.
+In such case, the variable is said to be of that specific entity type from that line of code on.
+Previous lines of code are not affected.

+If an entity type is associated with an parameter and a variable is used as argument, the variable must have the same entity type as the parameter.

+Further semantics for entities are defined along this document.

 ### Parameter Types

 #### INT